libscran/scran_pca/README.md

 ### Manual

 If you're not using CMake, the simple approach is to just copy the files in `include/` - either directly or with Git submodules - and include their path during compilation with, e.g., GCC's `-I`.
-This also requires the external dependencies listed in [`extern/CMakeLists.txt`](extern/CMakeLists.txt).
+This requires the external dependencies listed in [`extern/CMakeLists.txt`](extern/CMakeLists.txt).